knight666/portfolio/source/projects/lc2.md

-_Lara Croft and the Temple of Osiris_ is a game made by [Crystal Dynamics](http://www.crystaldynamics.com) and was released for Xbox One, PlayStation 4 and Steam. _Crystal Dynamics_ built the game for Xbox One, while the team at _Nixxes_ converted it to the PlayStation 4 and Steam platforms.
+_Lara Croft and the Temple of Osiris_ is a game made by [Crystal Dynamics](http://www.crystaldynamics.com) and was released for Xbox One, PlayStation 4 and Steam. _Nixxes_ was contracted to convert the game for the PlayStation 4 and Steam platforms.
 In my role as a systems programmer, I ensured the game worked with mouse and keyboard input, redesigned the user interface for mouse interaction and fixed bugs related to input, UI and the underlying platform.

 ### Four players on a single PC ###